Where to Eat & Drink in Spain

 San Sebastián has more Michelin stars per square metre than Paris or Tokyo.
 But forget the fine dining for a second.
 The real San Sebastián is the Parte Vieja at 9pm —pintxos (bite-sized dishes on bread, held by a toothpick) bars crammed into streets you could walk end-to-end in 10 minutes.
 Every bar does one thing better than the rest.
 You don't book.
 You point, you eat, you move on.
 Count your toothpicks at the end to pay. €2-4 each.
 Gros, across the river, is younger and more experimental — modern Basque cooking with a surf-town feel.

-Bilbao is two ranked zones, plus two local neighborhoods we're tracking.
+Bilbao has three ranked zones.
 The Casco Viejo has the densest pintxos crawl.
 Narrower streets, louder bars, slightly rougher edges than San Sebastián (and €1-2 cheaper per pintxo).
 Abando covers the Guggenheim waterfront and the Ensanche grid: natural wine bars, modern Basque cuisine, the sit-down restaurants.
-Locals also eat in Atxuri (east of the old town, after-work bars around the train station) and Miribilla (hilltop, built on old mines), but neither has enough qualifying venues for a ranked Hot List right now.
+Miribilla, built on old mining land above the city, is where locals eat when they want distance from the tourist circuit.

 Must-try: Order a txakoli (local sparkling white wine) and watch the waiter pour it from above their head — that's escanciar, the ritual of height-pouring to aerate the wine. €2-3 a glass.